Contact us: +372 742 4241 | info@istartu.ee

 Maris Vohla

-PYP Coordinator, Head of Studies, Grade 9 Class Teacher, Estonian FL
+SEN Student Coordinator, Grade 9 Class Teacher, Estonian FL Teacher

 I was born in a little town called Kohtla-Järve that is located in the north-east of Estonia, only 50 km from the Russian border.
 I spent my childhood there until I graduated upper secondary school and moved to Tartu to study to be an Estonian as a foreign language teacher.
 After graduating, I moved to London to learn English and to travel.
 I started working at TIS in 2005 and have remained since then.
 I have also worked teaching adult learners in a Russian school.
 Working at TIS is positively challenging and there are never two years that are alike.
 The positive, friendly, and tolerant atmosphere creates an endearing place for both students and teachers.